outovhush/revops-portfolio/spreadsheet_report_refactor/README.md

 __Sign-to-Launch (Months):__ The operational timeline from contract sign-up to the product going live.

 ## The Data Story
-Full version of the Story is best viewed in Tableau Public with the interactive controls; featuring here the selected snapshots for demo purposes.
+Full version of the Story is best viewed in [Tableau Public](https://public.tableau.com/views/Spreadsheetreportrefactor/Story1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) using the interactive controls; featuring here the selected snapshots for demo purposes.

 ### Launch Pipeline Overview
 Showing basic numbers for all Accounts that have been signed up -  by the Launch status.
 Av penetration for the partners not yet launched should be zero, suggesting some sample data noise.